adelphi-ed-tech/au-courses/courses/open-ed.md

 Ostrom, E. (1999).
 [Coping with tragedies of the commons](http://www.soc.duke.edu/~pmorgan/ostrom.AR.html). _Annual review of political science_, _2_(1), 493–535.

+### Open Education Project Report
+There are no assigned readings this week.

 ### MOOCs: Massively Open Online Courses
 #### Readings due:
 Cormier, D. (2010).
 [What is a MOOC?](http://youtu.be/eW3gMGqcZQc)[video, 04:27]